 Are there any living descendants of Charles Dickens?

-There are believed to be around 60 direct descendants of Charles Dickens alive today.
+There are believed to be around 60 direct descendants of Charles Dickens today, but it’s possible that the number is slightly higher or lower than this estimate.

 What family did Charles Dickens have?

-Dickens was born to John and Elizabeth Dickens and was the second of eight children that couple had.
+Charles Dickens was born to John and Elizabeth Dickens and was the couple’s second of eight children.
 He later married Catherine Hogarth, and together, they had ten children.

 Did Charles Dickens have ten kids?